 Also, the speed at which you move with both types of welders can increase the amount of spatter.
 If you move too fast or slow, it creates more spatter.

 The “proper” technique has become the correct way for a reason.
 It produces the strongest, cleanest-looking welds based on years of experience.

 How to Prevent Technique Related Issues

 Welding is an art in that it relies on the user’s technique to achieve a good-looking, quality weld.
 Good technique is also key to keeping the weld spatter to a minimum.

 You need to get the direction you move while welding right.
 If you need high, consistent heat, pulling your weld is better.
 When you need heat distribution, pushing is more appropriate.
-This varies depending on the material being welding, but get it wrong, and you get more spatter.
+This varies depending on the material being welded, but get it wrong, and you get more spatter.

-The angle of the gun must not exceed 15°.
+The angle of the gun must be about 15° to 20°.
 Get steeper, you guessed it, more MIG welding spatter.

 Also, move at a proper speed.
 Moving too fast or too slow impacts the quality of the bead.
 But in many cases, it will also create more spatter.

 Same as with MIG welding, you cannot move too fast.
 It will create more spatter.
 One of the reasons for moving too fast is that the current and/or voltage may be set too high.

 Another thing to make sure you get right, the arc length.
 In general, keep the arc length equal to the metallic core of the electrode you are using for the stick weld.